EECS486/Bezos/README.md

 2. set the line: params = {"stem": False, "stop": True, "condProb": True, 'bigram': True} to what parameters you want to run the naive bayes with
 - Stem: stems words
 - stop: remove stop words
-- condProb: generate conditional probabilities
+- condProb: make sure True
 - bigram: creates a bigram model instead of a unigram model

 ## Classification Models